How do we plan cities to meet long-term social, economic, and

 Cultural and historical impact on urban form, contention of tradition and modernity in urban space, spatial expression of state and society, perception and utilization of urban design, evolution of urban form in selected Asian capitals.
 Pre: 310, 600, or ASAN 312.
 (Cross-listed as ARCH 687 and ASAN 636)

 Theories and practice of development; how changing development paradigms shape different ideas concerning the environment and the management of natural resources; emerging debates in development and environment in post-modern era.
-(Cross-listed as GEOG 637)
+(Cross-listed as GEO 637)

 Theories of globalization and sustainability in development, impacts of globalization and sustainability on development planning and policy formation, selected case studies of Asia-Pacific development.
 Pre: (630 or ASAN 600) with a grade of B or above.
-(Cross-listed as ASAN 638 and GEOG 638)
+(Cross-listed as ASAN 638 and GEO 638)

 Land use planning for urban neighborhoods and small towns.
 Theory and practice of neighborhood planning.
 Neighborhood and community dynamics, reinvestment, and stabilization.